• Richard Bean's ONE MAN, TWO GUVNORS plays the Music Box Theatre, NY

 Praise for DART (2010):

 'Oswald joins Ciaran Carson, Iain Sinclair, Hughes and ultimately Joyce himself as one of the great celebrants of the genius loci, the spirit of place, or what the Irish call dinnseanchas, lovingly elaborated topographical lore.
 According to Stephen Dedalus, Epictetus was "an old gentleman who said that the soul is very like a bucketful of water".
-Oswald has soul in riverfuls.'
-The Guardian
+Oswald has soul in riverfuls' Guardian

 Poetry